marylavanya/Customer-Churn-Prediction-Machine-Learning-Streamlit/README.md

 Customer churn refers to the loss of clients or subscribers who stop using a company’s products or services.
 This project focuses on predicting churn early, enabling businesses to identify at-risk customers and implement targeted retention strategies to reduce revenue loss.
 ## 🚀 Live Application
 [Click here to view the app on Streamlit Cloud](https://customer-churn-prediction-machine-learning-app-qx8zr32djftfbyz.streamlit.app/)

+ ⚠️ _Note: This app may sleep when inactive (free hosting).
+If you see a “Zzzz” screen, click the blue button — the app will restart in 15–30 seconds._
 # 📚 Table of contents
 - [Project Overview](#project-overview)
 - [Objective](#objective)